Which lens should you choose for wildlife photography?

 ||||||||||

-The Panasonic 100–400 mm, a lens suited to wildlife photography for Micro Four Thirds (mirrorless) sensors
+The Panasonic 100–400 mm, a wildlife lens for Micro Four Thirds mirrorless bodies

 Canon RF lenses for wildlife photography

-Even if Canon arrived well after Sony in the mirrorless world, they’ve caught up on their “delay” and today you have a decent choice for wildlife, although the selection in the Canon RF(S) mount (APS-C) is still more than limited.
+Even though Canon arrived well after Sony in the mirrorless world, the brand has caught up, and today you have a decent selection for wildlife photography.
+That said, the Canon RF-S (APS-C) lens range remains very limited.

-Here are the lenses we particularly recommend for wildlife
+Here are the lenses I particularly recommend for wildlife photography:

 | Lens | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||